Q & A

 How do you tell whether a penguin is male or female?

 Male and female penguins look the same, but scientists can tell them apart using a combination of head and feet measurements.
 Males tend to be slightly bigger.

-What makes the feathers water proof?
-What doesn’t make the feathers waterproof?
+What makes the feathers waterproof?

 Why do they have yellow eyes?

-Scientist John Darby replies “ …the colour of the eye is a continuation of the colour band around the head.
-It is interesting to note that for the first year of their lives, yellow-eyed penguins do not have yellow eyes, (they are grey) and neither do they have a yellow band around their head. ….The colour yellow of the eye and feathers is caused by a chemical called carotene which is also high in vitamin A. On a daily basis, it is the pigment that gives the colour to things like carrots and tomatoes, but it is also found in small quantities in small sea creatures.
-A student at the University of Otago recently studied the importance of the yellow eye and feather colour in yellow-eyeds and found that those birds that had deeper yellow colour tended to rear more chicks than those that were very pale, which suggest that these birds were better at catching food than those with pale eyes…”
+The colour of the eye is a continuation of the colour band around the head.
+For the first year of their lives, yellow-eyed penguins do not have yellow eyes, they are grey, and neither do they have a yellow band around their head.
+The colour yellow is caused by a chemical called carotene which is also high in vitamin A. It is the pigment that gives the colour to things like carrots and tomatoes, but it is also found in small quantities in small sea creatures.
+A study on the importance of the yellow eye and feather colour in yellow-eyed penguins found that those birds that had deeper yellow colour tended to rear more chicks than those that were very pale, which suggest that these birds were better at catching food than those with pale eyes…”